-Examples below use a generic cache-prune.timer unit name.
-Replace it with the real timer, add sudo for system timers, and use systemctl --user for per-user timers.
-When the timer file or a drop-in changes, run systemctl daemon-reload and then restart the timer, because systemctl reload is not applicable to timer units.
+Examples below use cache-prune.timer as a stand-in unit name.
+Replace it with the real timer, add sudo for system timers, use systemctl --user for per-user timers, and run systemctl daemon-reload followed by systemctl restart after editing a timer file or drop-in because timer units report CanReload=no and do not support a live reload action.

 | Action | Example command |